ymuv1/QuantumOptics.jl/docs/source/states.rst

     x = Ket(basis, [1,1,1]) # Not necessarily normalized
     y = Bra(basis, [0,1,0])

-Many commonly used states are already implemented for the various bases, like e.g. :jl:func:`fockstate` or :jl:func:`gaussianstate gaussianstate(::MomentumBasis, x0, p0, sigma)`.
+Many commonly used states are already implemented for various systems, like e.g. :jl:func:`fockstate` or :jl:func:`gaussianstate(::MomentumBasis, x0, p0, sigma)`.

 All expected arithmetic functions like \*, /, +, - are implemented::